 Breathe Easy Homes

-While all homes at High Point are built with features to improve air quality, Breathe Easy Homes are constructed in ways that help further decrease the risk factors that cause asthma among low-income children.
-As part of this project, an environmental outreach program focuses on improving resident health.
+While all homes at High Point were built with features to improve air quality, Breathe Easy Homes were constructed in ways that help further decrease the risk factors that cause asthma.
+The program is supported by an environmental outreach program focusing on improving resident health.

 Air quality features in all High Point Homes

 - Quiet, whole house fans to two-speed timing switches to remove moisture.

 - Filtered fresh air intake ports in all living spaces and bedrooms to improve indoor air quality.

 - Airtight drywall installation to reduce moisture penetration and inhibit mold growth.